-You know that CyberSEO Pro is able to use the Full-Text RSS script by fivefilters.org to extract full text articles from the RSS feeds that contain short descriptions only.
+You know that CyberSEO Pro is able to use the Full-Text RSS script by fivefilters.org to extract full text articles from the RSS feeds that contain short the plugin will generate titles only.
 The Full-Text RSS script is not included into the CyberSEO Pro bundle because it’s a 3rd-party product.
 However, it can be downloaded separately and used by CyberSEO Pro as a 3rd-party service to comply with GPL rules.
 Thus here is a very important quote from https://blog.fivefilters.org/2019/03/29/full-text-rss-395.html:

 If you install Full-Text RSS on a server in an EU country, Full-Text RSS will also be treated as an EU visitor.
 Because Full-Text RSS acts as your proxy here and has no intention of tracking you or helping other sites track you, we have rules to pass through many cookie walls and give you the content you’re after.
 This approach works well, but is limited in that it requires knowledge of how a site has implemented its cookie wall.
 As such, you may still encounter sites that won’t work when Full-Text RSS is installed on an EU server.